aftab-ai/JWT_Auth/Backend/READEME.md

 - **Bcrypt.js** - Bcrypt is a hashing algorithm to create hashes for passwords to store them in case of a data breach.
 This advanced hashing algorithm uses salts, making it hard to crack by attacks such as brute-forcing.
 - **Morgan** - HTTP request logger middleware for node.js.
 - **Express-Validator** - Express-validator is a set of express.js middlewares that wraps the extensive collection of validators and sanitizers offered by validator.js.
+- **Json Web Token** - JSON web token (JWT), pronounced "jot", is an open standard (RFC 7519) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
+Again, JWT is a standard, meaning that all JWTs are tokens, but not all tokens are JWTs.